 Consent in Core Proceeding.

-If a party who filed a pleading in connection with a removed cause of action, other than the notice of removal, files a statement pursuant to Federal Rule of Bankruptcy Procedure 9027(e)(3) stating that the proceeding or any part of it is core, that party must also specify whether they consent to the entry of final orders or judgment by the Bankruptcy Court.
-Also, they must state whether they consent to this Court’s entry of a final orders or judgment, consistent with Article III of the United States Constitution.
+Each party who files a pleading in connection with a removed cause of action, including the notice of removal, shall include in their initial post-removal filing a statement pursuant to Bankruptcy Rule 9027(e)(3) asserting whether, with respect to each claim or counterclaim: (1) the proceeding is core or non-core; and (2) the party consents to the entry of a final order or judgment by the Bankruptcy Court, consistent with Article III of the United States Constitution.
 See Vt.
 LBR 7008-1; see also Vt.
 LBR 7012-1.

 Vt.
 LBR 9029-1.
-Local Rules – Generally.

-Scope and Title.

 Local Rules.
-These Rules govern procedure in this Court.
-These Rules should be cited as “Vermont Local Bankruptcy Rules” or “Vt.
-LBR [#].”
-These Rules supplement the Federal Rules of Bankruptcy Procedure.
-Cases, contested matters, and adversary proceedings transferred or withdrawn to the United States District Court for the District of Vermont will be governed, as applicable, by the Local Rules of Procedure for the United States District Court for the District of Vermont (referred to herein as the “District Court Local Rules”).

-Appendices and Forms.
-A supplement containing various checklists, examples, forms, guidelines, models, and reference materials is available and entitled “Local Bankruptcy Rules Supplement: Appendices & Forms” (the “Supplement”).
-Materials within the Supplement are labeled as “Appendices” or “Forms,” and are cited in the Rules as “Vt.
-LB Appendix [Roman numeral]” for Appendices and as “Vt.
-LB Form [Letter]” for Forms.
-The Supplement is available on the Court’s website http://www.vtb.uscourts.gov.

 Making and Amending these Rules.

-These Rules may be made and amended by action of the Judges of the United States District Court for the District of Vermont, pursuant to Federal Rule of Bankruptcy Procedure 9029.
+These Rules may be made and amended by action of the Judges of the United States District Court for the District of Vermont, pursuant to Bankruptcy Rule 9029.

 Matters Not Covered by These Rules.

 Consistent Practice.
-In any matter not covered by these Rules, the Court may regulate practice in any manner that is not inconsistent with either the Federal Rules of Bankruptcy Procedure or the Federal Rules of Civil Procedure.
+In any matter not covered by these Rules, the Court may regulate practice in any manner that is not inconsistent with either the Bankruptcy Rules or the Federal Rules of Civil Procedure.

 Suspension of Rules.
-The Court may, sua sponte or upon the motion of any party, change or suspend any of these Rules in the interest of justice.
+The Court may, sua sponte or on the motion of any party, change or suspend any of these Rules in the interest of justice.

 Good Cause.
-A party seeking a waiver of these Rules must file a motion showing good cause and specifying the scope of the waiver sought.
+A party seeking a waiver of these Rules must file a motion showing good cause and specifying the scope of the waiver sought, on notice to all parties in interest in the case or proceeding who would be affected by such waiver.

+Standing Orders.

+Standing orders may be issued by the Court to keep these Rules current and are available on the Court’s website,.
+Standing Orders issued prior to the effective date of these Rules are superseded by these Rules, except as set forth in Appendix X to these Rules.

 Vt.
-LBR 9029-2.
-Local Rules – Standing Orders.

-Standing orders may be issued by the Court to keep these Rules current.
-Copies of all standing orders may be obtained from the Clerk’s Office and are found on the Court’s website, http://www.vtb.uscourts.gov.
-Standing Orders issued prior to the effective date of these Rules are superseded by these Rules.

-Vt.
 LBR 9033-1.
 Proposed Findings and Conclusions in Certain Core Proceedings.

+Generally.

-If the Court determines it would not be consistent with Article III of the United States Constitution for it to enter a final order or judgment in a particular proceeding (a) that was referred to this Court and designated as core under 28 U.S.C. § 157(b), and (b) in which the Court heard evidence and arguments, the Court will enter proposed findings of fact and conclusions of law pursuant to Federal Rule of Bankruptcy Procedure 9033(a), (b), and (c), and treat the proceeding as if it were a non-core proceeding.
+If the Court determines it would not be consistent with Article III of the United States Constitution for it to enter a final order or judgment in a particular contested matter or adversary proceeding (1) that was referred to this Court and designated as core under 28 U.S.C. § 157(b), and (2) in which the Court heard evidence and arguments, the Court will enter proposed findings of fact and conclusions of law pursuant to Bankruptcy Rule 9033(a), (b), and (c), and treat the proceeding as if it were a non-core proceeding.

+Objections.

+Any party to a contest matter or adversary proceeding who objects to the Court’s proposed findings of fact and conclusions of law must file their objection as specified in Bankruptcy Rule 9033(b).
+The Clerk will transmit all relevant parts of the record, including the Court’s proposed findings of fact and conclusions of law and any objection(s) thereto, to the District Court.